firebrandmedia/gbradhopkins.com/_posts/2016-12-10-xmas-and-christmas.md

 _An essay written by C. S. Lewis entitled "Xmas and Christmas: A Lost Chapter from Herodotus."_

-This is short story always makes me stop and think about how we have distorted the Christmas season.
+This short story always makes me stop and think about how we have distorted the Christmas season.